Classical codes for quantum broadcast channels: Superposition coding inner bound

-\end{theorem} \begin{IEEEproof} The new idea in the proof is to exploit superposition encoding and a quantum simultaneous nonunique decoder for the decoding of the first receiver \cite{C72,B73} instead of the quantum successive decoding used in \cite{YHD2006}.
+\begin{IEEEproof} The idea of the proof given below is to exploit superposition encoding and a quantum simultaneous nonunique decoder for the decoding of the first receiver \cite{C72,B73}.
 We use a standard HSW\ decoder for the second receiver \cite{H98,SW97}.
+The cardinality bound follows directly from Appendix~A of \cite{YHD2006}.